nicholaswunz/bat-mass/README.md

 This repository contains code and data needed to reproduce the article:

-**Wu N. C., Villada-Cadavid, T., Welbergen J. A., & Turbill C.** (In submission) Seasonal fattening among bat populations globally: storing energy for survival in a changing world.
+**Wu N. C., Villada-Cadavid, T., Welbergen J. A., & Turbill C.** (Accepted) Seasonal fattening among bat populations globally: storing energy for survival in a changing world. *Ecology Letters*,

 **Raw data**
 - `raw_dat.csv` - Raw data used for the analysis.
+- `mass_fat_relationship.csv` - Data used for validating the relationship between body mass and body fat.

 ***R*** **code**
 - `batmass_analysis.R` - Data cleaning, analysis and figure production.